 Sports Psychology Tip No.1: Lower Expectations

-You might not know that coaches’ and parents’ high expectations for their kids can cause kids to feel pressured.
-Parents and coaches sometimes impose their own expectations on their kids, with the intended goal of boosting kids’ confidence.
+It is probably a no-brainer that coaches,’ and parents’ high expectations for their kids can cause them to feel pressured.
+Parents and coaches sometimes impose their own expectations on their kids, aiming to boost kids' confidence.
 But often, this has the opposite effect.

-Athletes who have high levels of self-confidence end up in the winner’s circle.
-You want your athletes to feel fully confident at game time.
+Athletes with high self-confidence levels end up in the winner’s circle.
+You want your child/athletes to feel fully confident at game time.
 That means you need to keep your expectations in check.
 Parents’ and coaches’ overly high expectations can cause athletes to focus too much on the results.
 This often makes them feel frustrated, especially when they are not performing up to their (and your) standards.

 Sports Psychology Tip No.2: Watch What You Say

 Here’s how it works: Parents and coaches, in their sincere efforts to be supportive, often say things that kids interpret as expectations.
-For example, a parent with good intentions might say to an athlete, “You’ve been working so hard, you should score 3 tries today.”
+For example, a parent with good intentions might say to an athlete, “You’ve been working so hard; you should score three tries today.”